-We and our contract manufacturers are subject to significant regulation with respect to manufacturing ABECMA and product candidates.
+We and our contract manufacturers are subject to significant regulation with respect to manufacturing Abecma and product candidates.
 The manufacturing facilities on which we rely may not continue to meet regulatory requirements and have limited capacity.

-All entities involved in the preparation of therapeutics for clinical studies or commercial sale, including our existing contract manufacturers for ABECMA and product candidates, are subject to extensive regulation.
-Some components of a finished therapeutic product approved for commercial sale or used in late-stage clinical studies must be manufactured in accordance with GMP.
+All entities involved in the preparation of therapeutics for clinical studies or commercial sale, including our existing contract manufacturers for Abecma and our product candidates, are subject to extensive regulation.
+Abecma and our product candidates in clinical studies must be manufactured in accordance with GMP.
 These regulations govern manufacturing processes and procedures (including record keeping) and the implementation and operation of quality systems to control and assure the quality of investigational products and products approved for sale.
-Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of our product and product candidates that may not be detectable in final product testing.
-We or our contract manufacturers must supply all necessary documentation in support of a BLA or MAA on a timely basis and where required, must adhere to the FDA's or other regulator's good laboratory practices, or GLP, and GMP regulations enforced by the FDA or other regulator through facilities inspection programs.
+Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of Abecma or our product candidates that may not be detectable in final product testing.
+We or our contract manufacturers must supply all necessary documentation in support of a BLA or MAA on a timely basis and where required, must adhere to good laboratory practices, or GLP, and GMP regulations enforced by the FDA or other regulators through facilities inspection programs.
 Some of our contract manufacturers have not produced a commercially-approved product and therefore have not obtained the requisite FDA or other marketing approvals to do so.
-Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must pass a preapproval inspection for compliance with the applicable regulations as a condition of marketing approval of our product and potential products.
-In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our products or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
+Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must pass a pre-approval inspection for compliance with the applicable regulations as a condition of marketing approval for our product candidates.
+In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our product candidates or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
 If these facilities do not pass a pre-approval plant inspection, FDA or other marketing approval of the products will not be granted.